-- If your baby is on certain medications, make sure you avoid giving alkaline water for baby to avoid any possible interactions.
+- If your baby is on certain medications, make sure you avoid giving alkaline water to the baby to avoid any possible interactions.

-- In general, it is best to avoid giving alkaline water to your baby since the scientific research is yet to confirm the health benefits it offers.
-Remember that breast milk is the best food for babies up to six months of age, and it is best to start introducing whole foods that are natural and unprocessed after he crosses this important milestone.
+- In general, it is best to avoid giving alkaline water to your baby since scientific research is yet to confirm the health benefits it offers.
+Remember that breast milk is the best food for babies up to six months of age, and it is best to start introducing whole foods that are natural and unprocessed after he crosses this important milestone (3).